broacademy/HTML-course-2/lesson-2.md

    - [MaxDesign Tutorial](https://russmaxdesign.github.io/maxdesign-slides/01-html/106-creating-document.html#/)
    - This tutorial provides step-by-step instructions on marking up a webpage.
 You can choose any text to place on your site, such as your hobby—nuclear reactors of submarines, extinct animals, or Winx fairies.
 You can work in a code editor or CodePen.
 The goal is to consolidate all the steps for marking up a document and create a simple markup.

-   Additional Exercises by the Same Author
+   Additional exercises by the same author:
    - [Basic HTML](https://github.com/russmaxdesign/maxdesign-slides/blob/master/01-html/lesson01.pdf)
    - [Content Markup](https://github.com/russmaxdesign/maxdesign-slides/blob/master/01-html/lesson02.pdf)
    - [Scripts and Styles](https://github.com/russmaxdesign/maxdesign-slides/blob/master/01-html/lesson03.pdf)